henrysha/dotfiles/README.md

 * fzf 0.18.0

 ## Installation
+### Font Setup
+Go to Terminal / iTerm setting and select Nerd Font as default font or non-ascii font after installation.
+This is necessary for the powerlevel10k theme.

 ### Using `install.sh`
 Using the script to install setup will be convenient, but removes previous settings.